-In a majority of cases, the operator and the landowner (or occupant) will reach an agreement on their own without using the Board’s dispute resolution services.
+In many cases, the operator and the owner (or occupant) will reach an agreement on their own without using the Tribunal’s dispute resolution services.

-Settlement by agreement is the Board’s preferred outcome, as it saves each side time and often results in both sides being more content with the outcome.
+Settlement by agreement is typically the preferred outcome, as it saves each party time and often results in both parties being more content with the result.

 The parties may reach an agreement on right of entry order compensation with or without the Tribunal’s dispute resolution services.

 When the parties reach an agreement, they have the option of asking the Tribunal to adopt their agreement as an order, or they may sign a private surface lease (includes right of way agreements and easements) to replace the right of entry order and then apply for termination of the order.

 If the parties wish to request the Tribunal to adopt their agreement, they submit a completed Compensation Order Request form.

 Parties who sign a private agreement (surface lease, right of way agreement) should refer to Request to terminate a right of entry order.